Elizabeth's Kitchen Diary

 Banana Blueberry Streusel Muffins

-The generous sized muffin (we all like a big breakfast muffin, right?) are incredibly soft and moist with little bursts of blueberry throughout.
-The cinnamon scented streusel topping adds a lovely crunch texture and appetite stimulating aroma to the muffin.
+These generous-sized muffins (we all like a big breakfast muffin, right?) are incredibly soft and moist, with little bursts of blueberry throughout.
+The cinnamon-scented streusel topping adds a lovely crunch texture and appetite-stimulating aroma to the muffin.

-All in all, they’re a pretty fantastic muffin if I do say so myself, and they didn’t last long in our house!
+They’re fantastic muffins, if I say so myself, and they didn’t last long in our house!

 Banana Blueberry Streusel Muffins